dwinchell/bld-book/drafts/draft-silent-fight.md

 They had done it.

 ### Cloak Theft Confession
-The afterglow of battle still clung to Raven’s skin, a charged hum beneath her pulse as she stepped out of the dungeon portal.
+The afterglow of battle still clung to Raven’s skin, a charged feeling inside her as she stepped out of the dungeon portal.
 The weight of the run was settling in—not exhaustion, but something deeper.
 She flexed her fingers, shaking out the last remnants of tension as the staging area’s familiar surroundings took shape around them.

-Luke materialized beside her, rolling one shoulder before lifting his hand to summon the spoils of their victory.
+Luke materialized beside her, rolling one shoulder before lifting his hand to summon his share of the loot.
 Light shimmered in his palm, swirling in a delicate spiral before solidifying into fabric—a cloak woven from the same wind-infused magic that had filled the dungeon, its edges flickering like mist caught in a current.

 Interesting.